HananGK/front_ecommerce/README.md

 # E-Commerce Project
 This is a MERN full-stack project I made for better understandig of the backend and how both front and back can join and deploying it successfully.
 On this web you can login and add products to the cart.
+Since this was the purpose there are some buttons with no function.
 <a href="https://front-ecommerce-puce.vercel.app/">Preview</a>

 This project also has an admin web where you can add, view and remove products and that you can see on the following links: